Home > Knowledge Base > Literature Review > How To Evaluate Sources And Critically Appraise Literature

 Step 10: Use Reference Management Tools

-• Ensure proper integration with your writing software to streamline the citation process.
+Use tools like EndNote, Mendeley, or Zotero to organise and cite sources consistently.
+Ensure integration with writing software to streamline the citation process.

 Step 12: Document Your Evaluation Process